Karthik-Sunil-K/grad_text_package/README.md

 # grad_text

-A Flutter Widget to draw gradients into text.
+A Flutter Widget to draw gradients into text.(Null safe)

 # Demo